opencv/opencv/modules/core/doc/basic_structures.rst

     Provides a functional form of ``convertTo``.

-    :param m: The destination array.
+    :param m: Destination array.

-    :param type: The desired destination array depth (or -1 if it should be the same as the source type).
+    :param type: Desired destination array depth (or -1 if it should be the same as the source type).

 This is an internally used method called by the :ref:`MatrixExpressions` engine.

-.. index:: Mat::setTo

 Mat::setTo
 --------------